mahoney1/docs/commercial-paper-tutorial.md

 ## Step 5.
 Install the Smart Contract on a running Fabric

 We'll start up a sample Fabric from Fabric Samples to run our smart contract.
 To that end, we've provided a sample `connection.json` to import into the IBM Blockchain VSCode environment - the beauty is that you can connect to the local fabric provided, or - to one you've already got up and running.
+The Fabric sample uses its own 'basic-network' sample.

-1. You'll need to get this sample repo which has the connection.json file to import (and the Admin and User certs we'll use in our demo):
+1. You'll need to download this sample Github repo, as it has the connection profile to connect to the blockchain network.
+You'll import it using the IBM Blockchain Platform VSCode extension (as well an Admin certificate in the same repo that we'll use in our demo):

 `cd $HOME`

 `git clone https://github.com/mahoney1/commpaper`

-2. Click on the 'IBM Blockchain Platform' sidebar icon - bottom left - you'll see an 'IBM Blockchain Connections' panel
+2. Click on the 'IBM Blockchain Platform' sidebar icon in VSCode - its bottom left - you'll see an 'IBM Blockchain Connections' side bar panel
+3. Lets create a smart contract package from our Commercial paper project ; click on 'Add New Package' under 'Smart Contract Packages'.
+Confirm that a `papercontract@0.0.1` package has been created.
+4. Next, collapse the 'Smart Contract Packages' using the 'twisty' and expand the 'Blockchain Connections' panel
-3. Click the 'Add New Connection' button or icon - enter a name of 'myfabric' for the connection name then browse to find and import the `connection.json` file
+5. Click the 'Add New Connection' button or icon - enter a name of 'myfabric' for the connection name then browse to find and import the `connection.json` file from your repo.
-4. Choose 'browse' and select the `AdminCert` for the certificate file and `Adminkey` for the key file.
+6. Next, 'browse' and select the `AdminCert` for the certificate file to import and 'browse... select' the `Adminkey` for the key file.
-5. You should now be able to click on `myfabric` and see the channel `mychannel` and click again, to see the only peer in the network.
+7. You should now be able to click on `myfabric` and see the channel `mychannel` become active -  click again, to see the only peer in the `basic-network` network.
-6. Right-click on the `peer0.org1.example.com` node and elect to 'Install Smart Contract'
+8. Right-click on the peer  `peer0.org1.example.com` node and elect to 'Install Smart Contract'
-7. Next, highlight the channel `mychannel` and right-click and choose the `Instantiate/Upgrade Smart Contract` option - select `papercontract` as the contract to instantiate
+9. Next, highlight the channel `mychannel` and right-click and choose the `Instantiate/Upgrade Smart Contract` option - select `papercontract` as the contract to instantiate
-8. Enter `org.papernet.commercialpaper:instantiate` when prompted to enter a function name to call
+10. Paste in the string `org.papernet.commercialpaper:instantiate` when prompted to 'enter a function name to call' and hit ENTER
-9. Hit 'ENTER' - ie leave blank - when prompted to enter arguments
+11. Next, hit 'ENTER' - ie leave blank -when prompted to enter arguments (there are none in this case) - this will take a minute or so and you'll see a progress message in the 'output' pane.

 A cursory look of `docker ps` on the terminal window, will reveal our smart contract `papercontract` is running in its own docker container.